How to Handle

 When the Move Doesn't Flip a Card

-If a mixed-suit move doesn't expose a hidden card or create an empty column, why are you making it?
-Tidy organization means nothing in Spider Solitaire.
-The only metric that matters is progress toward completion.
-A mixed-suit move that doesn't advance your position is a mistake.
+If a mixed-suit move does not expose a hidden card or create an empty column, question whether it is worth making.
+Tidy organization is less important than progress toward completion.
+A mixed-suit move that does not advance your position is usually avoidable.

 How to Untangle a Mixed Sequence